harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >A type template parameter serves as a placeholder for an actual type that is passed in as a template argument.

 - While type template parameters are by far the most common type of template parameter used, there is another kind of template parameter worth knowing about: the non-type template parameter.
-- A **non-type template parameter** is a template parameter with a fixed type that serves as a placeholder for a constexpr value passed in as a template argument.
+- A **non-type template parameter** is a template parameter with a fixed type that serves as a placeholder for a constant value passed in as a template argument.
+	- In other words, it is a template parameter that represents a constant value rather than a type.
+	- It allows the dev to create templates that are parameterized by values.
 - A non-type template parameter can be any of the following types:
 	- An integral type
 	- An enumeration type